Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 **Understanding the Impact of Regional Budgets on the Quality and Accessibility of Higher Education in the Philippines**

 ## **Webpage Portfolio**
-The link to this project's webpage portfolio can be accessed [here](https://dcenidoo.github.io/G3-CS132-WFU-PROJECT/index.html)
+The link to this project's webpage portfolio can be accessed [here](https://dcenidoo.github.io/G3-CS132-WFU-PROJECT/index.html).
+Note that the PDF version of the webpage portfolio DOES NOT accurately represent the actual website.
+Due to unknown reasons, the website does not render properly when downloaded as a PDF file.

 ---
 # **Repository Navigation Guide**